sustrik/libdill/README.md

 sets errno to one of the following values:

 * `EINVAL`: Invalid arguments.
 * `ECANCELED`: Current coroutine was canceled by its owner.
-Coroutines in `crs` array are cleanly canceled even in the case of this error.
+Coroutines in `hndls` array are cleanly canceled even in the case of this error.

 ## Yield CPU to other coroutines